dysosmus/ansible-completion/README.md

 For the completion on module name, the completion script build a cache of modules names.

-You can set the cache timeout with the environement variable `ANSIBLE_COMPLETION_CACHE_TIMEOUT`, the default value is `120` secondes.
+You can set the cache timeout with the environement variable `ANSIBLE_COMPLETION_CACHE_TIMEOUT`, the default value is `120` seconds.

 ## Contributors